open-eid/open-eid.github.io/iis/index.md

 ![Authentication succeeded over TLS 1.2 protocol](./img/image17.png)

-As an alternative we can use certificate acceptance instead of requiring it.
-In this case we can access websites also with username or password or without authentication at all.
+As an alternative, certificate acceptance can be used instead of requiring it.
+In this case, websites can be accessed also with username or password or without authentication at all.

 ### Enabling in-handshake authentication method

-If we want to use `TLS 1.3` protocol with Windows Server 2022 IIS 10, we must enable the in-handshake authentication method.
-With this method certificate request query is sent to client with *Server Hello*.
+To use `TLS 1.3` protocol with Windows Server 2022 IIS 10, the in-handshake authentication method must be enabled.
+With this method, the certificate request query is sent to the client with *Server Hello*.

 Please follow next steps to enable in-handshake authentication method: